 The disclosure aims to help retail investors compare risks, assess the rewards being offered and decide whether the investments are suitable to them.
-Vasco, as responsible entity (RE) of the ICFM Credit Fund (Fund), presents the eight benchmarks and eight disclosure principles in this document in relation to an investment in the Fund.
+Vasco Responsible Entity Services Limited (Vasco), as responsible entity (RE) of the Zank Income Fund (Fund), presents the eight benchmarks and eight disclosure principles in this document in relation to the Fund.